 Medieval West Virginia!
 With its tent colonies on the bleak hills!
 With its grim men and women!
-When I get to the other side, I shall tell God Almighty about West Virginia!

-protested the conditions of their lives.
-Many of them had been months in jails.
+When I get to the other side, I shall tell God Almighty about West Virginia! had been months in jails.
 Their wives and little children were in dire want.